laplacian-core/project-group.project-template/README.md

 <!-- @head-content@ -->
-# laplacian/project-group.document-template
+# laplacian/project-group.project-template

-A template to generate documentation about a project group.
+This is a template used by project groups to generate standard project file structure and scripts for operations and development.

 *Read this in other languages*: [[日本語](README_ja.md)] [[简体中文](README_zh.md)]